 Only the courses, credits and grades applicable to the student's academic program at Southwest and only courses for which the student has earned a grade of "C" or better will be accepted.
 If credit for a particular course is not accepted by Southwest, the student may appeal to the appropriate department chair for analysis and reconsideration of acceptance of the credits.
 Once the credit becomes a part of the student's official record at Southwest, it will not be removed.
 Transfer credit hours and grades will be used when calculating the cumulative grade point average.
-The maximum number of credit hours acceptable in transfer towards a student's academic program is two-thirds of the required program credit hours.
-Southwest awards transfer credit from collegiate and non-collegiate institutions, examinations, military training and experiential learning.
+Southwest awards transfer credit from collegiate and noncollegiate institutions, examinations, military training and experiential learning.